0xC0000054/sc4-disable-cheats/README.md

 2. Copy `SC4DisableCheats.dll` and `DisabledCheats.txt` into the Plugins folder in the SimCity 4 installation directory.
 3. Configure the cheats you want to disable, see the `Configuring the plugin` section.

-Copy `SC4DisableCheats.dll` and `DisabledCheats.txt` to the Plugins folder in the SimCity 4 installation directory.

 ## Configuring the plugin

 1. Open `DisabledCheats.txt` in a text editor (e.g. Notepad).